The Best M&P 15-22 Suppressors

 Suppressors aren’t cheap, and any reasonable shopper will need to consider price – possibly even above performance given these little cans can cost more than the firearm they attach to.

-In general we recommend to shop with a budget in mind and stick to it – which means you may not be able to pick-up the very best silencer on the market.
+In general, we recommend shopping with a budget in mind and sticking to it – which means you may not be able to pick up the very best silencer on the market.
 Of course, anyone in the market for a suppressor will absolutely want the best value for their money.

 Weight and Size

-The diameter and length of the suppressor are also critical factors to consider.
-Length because the further the weight of a suppressor hangs out front the less it can feel.
-Some people also just don’t want a bulky attachment.
+Consider length because the further the weight of a suppressor hangs out front, the less noticeable it becomes.
+Some people simply don’t want a bulky attachment.

 Materials